The Libertine (2005 film)

-The Libertine is a 2004 period drama film, the first film directed by Laurence Dunmore.
-It was adapted by Stephen Jeffreys from his play of the same name, and stars Johnny Depp and Samantha Morton as John Wilmot, 2nd Earl of Rochester and Elizabeth Barry, with John Malkovich, Rosamund Pike, Rupert Friend and Kelly Reilly in supporting roles.
-Set in 1675 England, the film chronicles the life of John Wilmot, 2nd Earl of Rochester, who is asked by King Charles II to write a play celebrating his reign, while simultaneously training Elizabeth Barry to improve her acting.
+The Libertine is a 2005 period drama film, the first film directed by Laurence Dunmore.
+It was adapted by Stephen Jeffreys from his play of the same name, and stars Johnny Depp and Samantha Morton as John Wilmot, 2nd Earl of Rochester and Elizabeth Barry, with John Malkovich, Rosamund Pike, Rupert Friend, and Kelly Reilly in supporting roles.
+Set in 1675 England, the film chronicles the life of the decadent but brilliant Earl of Rochester, who is asked by King Charles II to write a play celebrating his reign, while simultaneously training Elizabeth Barry to improve her acting.

 The film was shot on location on the Isle of Man and Wales.
 The setting for Rochester's home of Adderbury house was filmed on location at Montacute House, Montacute, Somerset and Charlecote Park, Warwickshire.

 Plot

 In 1675, John Wilmot, Second Earl of Rochester, delivers a prologue of themes of his fondness for drink, his sexual proclivities, and his disdain for his audience.

 King Charles II retracts his banishment of the earl as he has need of him in the House of Lords.
 Back in London, Rochester finds his "Merry Gang" friends, George Etherege and Charles Sackville, in a bawdy house.
 Rochester encounters on the street the thief Alcock.
 Impressed by his dishonesty, Rochester hires him as his gentleman.
 The Merry Gang introduce Rochester to its newest member, 18-year-old Billy Downs.
 Rochester warns Downs, "Young man, you will die of this company."

-The Merry Gang attend a play where the actress Elizabeth Barry is booed off the stage, refusing to participate in a curtain call, and is fired.
+The Merry Gang attend a play where the actress Elizabeth Barry is booed off the stage, then refuses to participate in a curtain call and is fired.
 Rochester is taken with Barry, secures her re-employment with the theatre company, and undertakes to coach her in acting.
 Barry's acting improves dramatically and she delivers a brilliant performance in her next production.
 The King approaches Barry to spy on Rochester as to the progress of the intended tribute to the French Ambassador.

 Charles, in need of money from France, asks Rochester to write a play in honour of the French Ambassador's visit.
 The king requests it be a "monument" to his reign.
 Rochester writes Sodom, or the Quintessence of Debauchery, a scathing satire of the king's reign, which he claims is "a monument to Charles" — just what the king had asked for.
 The play involves vulgar language, simulated sex acts, and Rochester portraying the king being serviced.
-At the premiere, the king interrupts the play and on the stage and confronts Rochester.
-Downs is mortally wounded in a sword fight outside the home of a Constable; Rochester backs away from his dying friend, whispering, "I told you."
+At the premiere, the king, clearly offended, interrupts the play and confronts Rochester on the stage, whereupon Rochester flees London.

+Later, Downs is mortally wounded in a sword fight outside the home of a Constable; Rochester backs away from his dying friend, whispering, "I told you."